 For main round applications, the school place offered will be for a full time place starting from 1 September 2023.
 Find out more about how to apply for a school place.

 If you are looking to change schools part-way through the academic year, you will need to apply for an in-year transfer.

-You can now read information on the process for 'mainround' admission into reception for the 2022/23 academic year:
+You can now read information on the process for 'mainround' admission into Year 7 for the 2023/24 academic year:

 Nearly all schools start children with some level of part-time education to help them adapt to the new environment.
 You have the right to request part-time education up to the point where the child is of compulsory school age.
 This should be negotiated with the head teacher of the allocated school, who will advise what they are able to offer.

 You can also defer your child's entry into reception class up to when your child reaches compulsory school age, but not beyond the start of the summer term of reception year.

 Educating your child outside their normal year group

 This can fall into two types: deceleration (holding back a year) and acceleration (starting a year early).
 Please read our guidance on education outside of normal age groups before making a decision to educate your child in this way.